Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 This protected area is special thanks to its spectacular landscapes.
 Imagine a limestone ridge that at the base of which there’s a river where many plant species form a small biosphere reserve for various small animals and bird species.

-If you go hiking along Cerna River you can admire a variety of well-preserved natural wonders untouched by human activity.
-Vegetation here is completely wild which makes it the perfect place for many small animals and larger ones such as wild boar, wolves (canis lupus) or red deer.
+If you go hiking along the Cerna River you can admire a variety of well-preserved natural wonders untouched by human activity.
+The vegetation here is completely wild which makes it the perfect place for many small animals and larger ones such as wild boar, wolves (canis lupus) or red deer.

 Closest towns: Timișoara is the closest nearby city only 2,5 hours away by car.
 With its own airport, train station and lots of famous tourist attractions in the area, the city is worth visiting.